fmauger/BoostSerializationTwoCompilationUnitsDemo/README.md

-This  set   of  sample   C++  files   illustrates  how   to  implement serialization   functionalities,   through   the   Boost/Serialization library,  in   several  (simple)  classes  defined   from  three  shared libraries with dependency relationship.
-The libraries  instantiate dedicated templatized  code for  serialization of classes  for several types  of Boost  archives  as well  as  class registration  (*export*) mechanism                                                         (see the [Boost/Serialization documentation](http://www.boost.org/doc/libs/1_60_0/libs/serialization/doc/index.html) for details).
+This  set   of  sample   C++  files   illustrates  how   to  implement serialization   functionalities,   through   the   Boost/Serialization library,  in   several  (simple)  toy classes  defined   from  three  shared libraries with dependency relationship.
+The libraries  instantiate dedicated templatized  code for  the serialization of the provided classes (Boost XML/txt archives),  as well  as registration  (*export*) mechanism  for polymorphic   classes  (see the [Boost/Serialization documentation](http://www.boost.org/doc/libs/1_60_0/libs/serialization/doc/index.html) for details).